silvio-dacol/matapan/README.md

 ### Essential Cost of Living Index (ECLI)

 ECLI represents the essential cost of living in a city and the reference city is New York.
-So these are the translation in how much money you would need in New York for the same situation.
+So these are the translation in the equivalent amount of money that would be needed in New York to maintain the same standard of living.

 These data are found at: https://www.numbeo.com/cost-of-living/rankings.jsp